fanxiong0728/NVSS/README.md

 **Provisional Multiple Cause of Death Data:** "Statistics representing one through nine (1-9) deaths are suppressed, in the provisional mortality online database for years 2018 and later.
 Additional privacy constraints apply to infant mortality statistics for infant age groups and live births denominator population figures.
 See [Assurance of Confidentiality](#0) for more information."

 **Current Final** **Multiple Cause of Death Data:** "Statistics representing fewer than ten (one to nine) deaths or births are suppressed.
 Population figures are also suppressed when the population represents fewer than ten persons.
 Additional privacy constraints apply to infant mortality statistics for infant age groups and live births denominator population figures.
 See Assurance of Confidentiality for more information."

+### data
+This folder contains downloaded tables from CDC Wonder.

+### R
+This folder contains an R script to load each and all of the downloaded tables from CDC Wonder.

+### results
+This folder contains an aggregated total by year of death for each of the file that was downloaded.
+It provides a comparison of the total counts (unsuppressed) to the total counts of the suppressed depending on age grouping and gender.

+### literature
+This folder contains research paper working with suppressed CDC Wonder data.